PraxisMapper/PraxisMapper/README.md

 The Godot 4.1 components are available <a href="https://github.com/PraxisMapper/PraxisGodotComponents">over here</a> if you want to get a fast start on client development.

+Or, a fully function Godot 4.2 example can be found at <a href="https://github.com/PraxisMapper/WeekendSpaceProto">Weekend Space Command (Prototype)</a> to get a functional framework with global, minimized data.

 # Requirements